jimbrig/KaaS/0-Slipbox/dplyr as a Database Interface for R.md

 ## Overview

-The [[R Package - dplyr|dplyr]] package simplifies data transformation.
+The [[3-Resources/Tools/R/R Packages/Data Manipulation Packages/R Package - dplyr|dplyr]] package simplifies data transformation.
 It provides a consistent set of functions, called verbs, that can be used in succession and interchangeably to gain understanding of the data interactively.

 ### **dplyr** as a database interface